 If you haven’t seen the gorgeous plant walls decorators are using, you’ve been missing out.
 And the best part?
 They don’t require you to make any major changes to the space.
-Whether you use shelves full of leafy greens, hanging plants on ropes and pullies (which makes for easier watering), or a wall of succulents embedded in salvaged frames or flats, you’re sure to find a style of plant wall that you’ll love and that you can maintain.
+You can easily decorate your rental with greenery.
+Whether you use shelves full of leafy greens, hanging plants on ropes and pulleys (which makes for easier watering), or a wall of succulents embedded in salvaged frames or flats, you’re sure to find a style of plant wall that you’ll love and that you can maintain.
 This is an especially great option for apartments that get a lot of sunlight.

 Hate the look of those standard mini-blinds in your rental?
 The good news is, they are so easy to pop out of their brackets and replace with some gorgeous Roman shades or honeycomb blinds.
 There’s even this gorgeous fabric shade that is dirt-cheap, totally adjustable, and sticks on like a post-it!
 Mount it in the frame in seconds, then peel it off and replace the old mini-blinds when you move out.